-Keyword Description Function will set the value to zero when the command has been acknowledged.
+Keyword Description Function Silence Used to send a silence signal to the Simplex device.
+This is a triggered command.
+When the element in the Data Array associated with the Map Descriptor is set to 1 then the command is sent to the Simplex device.
+The driver will set the value to zero when the command has been acknowledged.
+WRBC Do not specify c-p-s in the Map Descriptor.
 Reset Used to send a reset signal to the Simplex device.
 This is a triggered command.
 When the element in the Data Array associated with the Map Descriptor is set to 1 then the command is sent to the Simplex device.
 The driver will set the value to zero when the command has been acknowledged.
 WRBC Do not specify c-p-s in the Map Descriptor.
 Revision Used to request revision information from the Simplex panel.
 Use of this Map Descriptor is recommended as it allows the driver to generate a warning if an unknown Simplex revision is encountered.
 Make sure that the length of the Map Descriptor is sufficient to store all the revision information.
 A Length of 200 is recommended.
 RDBC Do not specify c-p-s in the Map Descriptor.
 Errors Use this keyword to define a Map Descriptor which tells the driver where to store error messages received from the Simplex device.
 The most recent message is stored in the Data Array specified.
 Make sure that the Data Array length is long enough to store enough meaningful information.
 A length of 200 is recommended.
 Passive Do not specify c-p-s in the Map Descriptor.
-If using RUINET to monitor the FieldServer, display the Data Array associated with this Map Descriptor in 'String' format so that you can read the error message easily.
+If using FS-GUI to monitor the FieldServer, display the Data Array associated with this Map Descriptor in 'String' format so that you can read the error message easily.
 The driver appends information about the Map Descriptor which generated the error to make the error more easily understandable.
 ClearAll Map Descriptor's which use this function do two things; Firstly, they register a c-p-s with the driver.
-Secondly they define a Data Array name and element range that must be set to zero when the ClearAll function is activated.
+Secondly, they define a Data Array name and element range that must be set to zero when the ClearAll function is activated.
 Up to 4 c-p-s's may be registered per FieldServer.
 These registered points are monitored each time a Clist response is obtained as well as each time the panel sends an unsolicited Xpoint message with a state change.
 If one of these messages reports a 'U1' state for a registered point then the driver processes all 'ClearAll' Map Descriptor's and sets all the associated array values to zero.
-An example of the use of ClearAll is provided in section Passive Specify c-p-s in the Map Descriptor (but read the notes on the left) 6 12 oxomplo 0 Warm_Start 6.12 example 9.
-Generates a warm restart message.
+An example of the use of ClearAll is provided in Section 6.12 example 9.
+Passive Specify c-p-s in the Map Descriptor (but read the notes on the left).
+Warm_Start Generates a warm restart message.
+Used for simulation only.
+Cold_Start Generates a cold restart message.
 Used for simulation only.

-Appendix C.2.
-Error Messages
+8.2 Error Messages